Along the River

 Elizabeth shyly met the eyes of the remaining occupants.
 "Excuse me," she uttered, before also, though reluctantly, quitting the room.

 Darcy made a slight move to follow her, then realised that he could not.
 She was married to the man, and while he disagreed with her reluctance to leave him, he could not act upon his own authority until he received some proof of the very thing which he had threatened the Earl to prevent.
-He had no wish for her to suffer such ministrations, but it seemed after such a disagreement that those injuries and the consequences of which would inevitably follow.
+He had no wish for her to suffer such ministrations, but it seemed after such a disagreement that those injuries and their consequences would inevitably follow.
 With a deep breath he turned back to his cousin and affianced.
 "Well, I can foresee us being turned out of the house soon enough.
 Do you intend to give our Aunt that satisfaction?"

 "No," Richard replied, "I was hoping we could depart tonight.
 I had hoped that the Countess and the Earl would be able to give Charlotte suitable escort to town and stay at their house, but I see that we must throw ourselves upon the mercy of my bother and his wife, who are staying in the townhouse at present."